Internet censorship in China: Changing IP addresses

 Blogs hosted on services such as Blogger and Wordpress.com are frequently blocked.
 In response, some China-focused services explicitly offer to change a blog's IP address within 30 minutes if it is blocked by the authorities.

 Using a mirror website

 In 2002, Chinese citizens used the Google mirror elgooG after China blocked Google.
+This has since been blocked.